GiuliaPaggi/MiniDT_online_monitor/README.md

 - 2D: the plot shows the cumulative hits on a 2D map, each rectangle represent one of the chamber cells.
 The occupancy plot helps in idenifying channels with high noise rate or, on the other side, channels with reduced rate.

+### Instantaneous rate
+The plot shows the rate in the last 30s of data taking.
+It can help identify external sources of noise.

 ### Cumulative timebox
 The plot shows the time difference between the scintillator signal and the chamber response.
 It represent the drift time of the electrons in the cells and it can help to identify problems in the gas distribution inside the chamber.

-### Instantaneous rate
+### Instantaneous timebox
-The plot shows the rate in the last 30s of data taking.
-It can help identify external sources of noise.
+The plot shows time difference between the scintillator signal and the chamber response in the last 30s of events.

 <!--## Screenshots